Last Updated on October 9, 2023 by Leah Hall

-A fun treat for adults and kids alike, eat some Halloween dessert brownies with eyeballs on them!
+A fun treat for adults and kids alike, make this Halloween Brownie Recipe with eyeballs on them!
 These Monster Eye Brownies are spooky and super fun!

 When the calendar rolls around to October, our house starts to turn shades of orange and black, and our boys start talking about what what they are going to be on Halloween.
 Pretty soon, we have lots of invitations with little ghosts and ghouls inviting us to a Halloween party.
 This fun recipe makes some great chewy brownies for the Halloween season that can even be made with store-bought brownie mix.

 We can’t have ourselves showing up to a party empty handed, so we are always thinking of cool looking treats we can take to the various events that we are invited to.
 When we saw these orange and black Halloween Oreos, we thought they might be perfect for making some Halloween Oreo Monster Brownies.